walkerRnD/codebuff/knowledge.md

 ## Version Checking

 Upon start-up, the client checks the npmjs.org registry for the latest version of the npm package.
-If the version is newer, Manicode will automatically try to download and install the latest version.
+If the version is newer, Codebuff will automatically try to download and install the latest version.
 Once it does, it'll prompt the user to restart the application.

 # Development workflow